Wanja24/Vegan_scan/README.md

 8. iris_random_forest.py - random forest example with iris data

 ### models
-9. vegan_bin_class.py - train a pytorch tabular model to classify products as vegan/non-vegan based on the ingredients
+9. vegan_bin_class.py - train a pytorch tabular model 80% of food_matrix.csv to classify products as vegan/non-vegan based on the ingredients
 10. vegan_bin_class_continue_training.py - continue training the model
 11. vegan_bin_class_eval.py - evaluate the model
-12. vegan_random_forest.py - train a random forest to classify products as vegan/non-vegan based on the ingredients
+12. vegan_random_forest.py - train a random forest on 80% of food_matrix.csv to classify products as vegan/non-vegan based on the ingredients

 ### Features to implement in the future
 13. Adapt learning rate to get an even higher accuracy.